yifeifang/cse481wi18/Home.md

 - [[Lab 26: Advanced interactive markers, assignment 5 tips]]

 ## Week 6
-If you are not familiar with C++, consider reading through the [C++ crash course](https://github.com/cse481wi18/cse481wi18/wiki/Cpp-crash-course)
+If you are not familiar with C++, consider reading through the [C++ crash course](https://github.com/cse481wi18/cse481wi18/wiki/Cpp-crash-course).

+Labs 27-29 and Labs 30-33 can be done semi-concurrently.
+However, they both require the use of RViz and Gazebo.

 - [[Lab 27: Our first cpp package]]
 - [[Lab 28: AR tags]]